-EXPEDITION NUMBER
+THE CREW EXPEDITION NUMBER

-Each reservation is given a unique expedition number that will look something like 610-A-BT or 624-B-BT.
-The first 3 digits refer to your groups arrival date, $611 = \text{June } 11^{\text{th}}$ .
-The first letter refers to the amount of groups we have arriving on that date, A = The first group to confirm a reservation for June $11^{\text{th}}$ .
-B = the $2^{\text{nd}}$ group to confirm a reservation for June $11^{\text{th}}$ .
-BT stands for Bikepacking Trek.
+Each reservation is given a unique expedition number that will look something like 609-A-BT or 624-B-BT.
+The first 3 digits refer to your group's arrival date, 611 = June 11th.
+The first letter refers to the number of groups we have arriving on that date, A = The first group to confirm a reservation for June 11th.
+B = the 2nd group to confirm a reservation for June 11th.
+BT stands for Bikepacking Trip.